Tunetown/RoomMap/README.md

   Also, if your room has a non-rectangular shape like an attic for example, this is no problem at all.

 - At each of these points, make measurements with REW at heights of (for example) 0m (floor), 1m, 2m and so on.
 This way you have "quantized" your room with measurements.

-It is a good idea to use some kind of remote control like VNC to trigger measuring for example with a smart phone.
-All in all the process is not taking too long if done effectively: For example, an attic room (used for creating the RoomMap examples) with size of about 4,5m x 8m took only about 2 hours for measuring.
+  To start the individual measurements, you can use VNC to remote control your computer from a smartphone or tablet.
+While pointing the mic at the measurement points in the room, always moving back to the PC can be cumbersome.
+With VNC, you can see your desktop from any mobile device and make the 2 necessary clicks to start the next measurement from there directly.
+By this method, the process is not taking too long if done effectively: For example, an attic room (used for creating the RoomMap examples) with size of about 4,5m x 8m took only about 3 hours for measuring, producing 264 files of 264 measuring points altogether.

   Parameters of REW are not critical, a short sweep of 128k will be enough, also it does not make sense to measure up to high frequencies.
 The [Shannon/Nyquist sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) applies here.
 If doing the grid with 1m distances, the maximum accurate frequency will be around 2m in wavelength, which corresponds to a maximum accurate frequency of about 170 Hz.
 However, the program will only visualize data which is within these accuracy borders anyway, but be aware of this.
 - For each measurement, write the coordinates in REW�s description fields like this: